-The quest for the fountain of youth, is the holy grail of the skin care world.
+The quest for the fountain of youth is the holy grail of skincare.

-But before you reach for that pot of expensive cream, read these 101 anti ageing tips first.
+But before you reach for that pot of expensive cream.

-That are guaranteed, to help you maintain a youthful glowing skin, for now and many years to come.
+To help you ward off premature ageing for now and many years to come.

 Preventing Premature Ageing

-Below the skins surface a rich network of fibres exist, giving it structure and shape.
+Below your skin’s surface is a rich network of fibres, giving it structure and shape.

-1. Skin contains fibroblasts, cells responsible for making collagen and elastin.
+1. Skin contains fibroblasts that are responsible for making collagen and elastin.

-2. Collagen is the main protein of connective tissue, it keeps skin plump and line free.
+2. Collagen is the main protein of connective tissue; it keeps your skin plump.

-3. Collagen supports the body’s tissues, providing strength and firmness.
+3. Collagen supports your body’s tissues, providing strength and firmness.

-6. Collagen and elastin are plentiful in young skin, but it breaks down as we age.
+6. Collagen and elastin are plentiful in young skin but break down as we age.

 7. The subcutaneous fat layer cushions and protects, keeping skin plump and healthy.